Kerala govt confirms Nipah virus, 311 under observation

 The government said four people--three who attended to the student initially and one person who studied with him--were suffering from fever and sore throat.

-Shailaja said the condition of the student, who is being treated at a private hospital here, is stable and he was not put under any support system like ventilator.
+Shailaja said the condition of the student is stable and he was not put under any support system like ventilator.

 "Good care is being given to the patient.
 The patient sometimes become restless due to fever...We expect a good result," she told reporters.

+The DMO has supplied the necessary anti-viral medications as soon as the case was notified and the hospital was able to start medications promptly, it said.

+The hospital is strictly abiding by all public health protocols as suggested by the district and state health authorities and closely coordinating with them in the best interest of patient and community, it added.

-A bulletin issued by the government in the evening said a list of 311 people, who have interacted with the student, has been prepared and they were under medical observation.
+A government bulletin said a list of 311 people, who have interacted with the student, has been prepared and they were under medical observation.

-The student hailing from North Paravur in Ernakulam district is studying in a college in Thodupuzha in Idukki district.
+The student, hailing from North Paravur in Ernakulam, is studying in a college in Thodupuzha in Idukki district.

-The student, who was suffering from fever, had gone to Thrissur district with a group of students to attend a training programme in Thrissur district.
+The student, who was suffering from fever, had gone to Thrissur district with a group of students to attend a training programme.

 The government urged people not to panic and take precautionary measures to prevent the spread of the disease.